DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Anything hard wired to a signal (e.g.: GND) must be listed

 ## Issues of Unknown Severity
 The following issues will have to be taken on a case-by-case basis.
-Hopefully this will be updated based on what I witness in spring 2025.

 - Incorrect register configuration of a peripheral
   - Incorrect prescaler